 Natural Cycles’ effectiveness

-After a lot of scrutiny, the FDA also confirmed that Natural Cycles is as effective for those with irregular cycles as for those with regular ones.
+After much scrutiny, the FDA also confirmed that Natural Cycles is as effective for those with irregular cycles as regular ones.

 Other differences between Natural Cycles & TCOYF